cseanburns/personal_knowledge_mgmt/src/11-searching-collecting-organizing-web-sources-part-1.md

 > Fayette County, the seat of Lexington, KY, provides this information
 > at [https://fayettepva.com/][fayetteProperty].
 > You can check your local municipality's website for comparable information.
-> In fact, many city websites make available lots of data.
+> In fact, many city and county websites make available lots of data.

 ### EDGAR: U.S. Securities and Exchange Commission